dasdeck/reaper/README.md

 + save/load kits (handled as regular track templates)
 + managed fx bus and fx per pad
 + context actions (right click on pads and layers)
++ fx/pad/layer locking (not very useful yet)
++ split mode, use key-ranges instead of a pad grid
++ follow pad selection by midi input

 + no internal state is kept, e.g. the drum rack is completely driven by the track structure underneath and a "hub" plugin distributing the midi data to the pads and layers, which themselves are just plain tracks.